bwoods/CRDT/README.md

 The bytes that represent the position identifier start are initially stored inline but, as they grow in the size, fallback to being store on the heap.

 Both [TinyVec](https://crates.io/crates/tinyvec) and [SmallVec](https://crates.io/crates/smallvec) have the same minimum size as a `Vec` — 24 bytes on 64-bit platforms.
 This implementation manages to get that down to 16 bytes.
-For a large number of strings, this savings adds up.
+For a large number of identifier, this savings adds up.
 Not just in memory usage, but **cache utilization** as well.